kavehtehrani/gnome-speech2text/README.md

 # Or install from PyPI
 ./src/install-service.sh --pypi

+# Install with GPU-enabled ML dependencies (advanced)
+./src/install-service.sh --pypi --gpu
 ```

 The service is available as a Python package on
 PyPI: [gnome-speech2text-service](https://pypi.org/project/gnome-speech2text-service/)

+### Upgrading from older versions (CUDA/NVIDIA pip packages cleanup)

+Older versions of the service installer could pull GPU-related *pip packages* (e.g. `nvidia-*`) into the service’s
+virtual environment.
+New versions default to **CPU-only** PyTorch wheels unless you explicitly choose GPU mode.

+If you are using **CPU mode** and want to remove legacy GPU-related pip packages, simply re-run the installer
+(from the setup dialog or manually).
+The installer rebuilds the service virtual environment from scratch, so it will
+remove any old GPU-related pip packages from the service venv automatically.

 #### Troubleshooting Installation